trilitech/tezos-developer-docs/docs/unity/connecting-accounts.md

        private async void OnConnectClicked()
        {
-           // Connect to an EVM wallet such as Metamask var walletProviderData = new WalletProviderData { WalletType = WalletType.WALLETCONNECT };
+           // Connect to an EVM wallet such as MetaMask var walletProviderData = new WalletProviderData { WalletType = WalletType.WALLETCONNECT };
            try
            {